The Partridge Family: The New Partridge Family

+Ruby & the Rockits

+In 2009, Shirley Jones guest starred as David Cassidy's mother on the television series Ruby & the Rockits.
+David and half-brother Patrick Cassidy played brothers on the series.
+Shirley's other sons were a part of the show: Shaun Cassidy was producer, and Ryan Cassidy worked behind the scenes.

+Animated reboot

+On June 8, 2023, it was announced an animated reboot of the series is in the works.
+The Partridge Family will be black in this version.

 Home media

+In 1997, episodes were released on Columbia TriStar Home Video Screen Gems VHS during a wave of 1970s nostalgia VHS releases.

 Sony Pictures Home Entertainment has released all four seasons of The Partridge Family on DVD in Region 1.
 Seasons 1 and 2 have been released in Regions 2 and 4.

 On October 15, 2013, Sony released The Partridge Family – The Complete Series on DVD in Region 1.
 The 12-disc set features all 96 episodes of the series as well as bonus features.

 The Screen Gems closing logo was removed from episodes for the first three seasons on DVD.

-On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the rights to various television series from the Sony Pictures library including The Partridge Family.
+On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the home video rights to various television series from the Sony Pictures library including The Partridge Family.
 They subsequently re-released the first two seasons on June 24, 2014.

 On September 22, 2015, Mill Creek re-released Partridge Family – The Complete Series on DVD in Region 1 with the original Screen Gems logo reinstated at the end of the credits.
 No American DVD releases contain the epilogue to episode #25 (which does appear on Region 2 & 4 releases), the unaired 1969 pilot or any episodes of the spin-off series Getting Together.